ladybug-tools/spider/dev-notes.md

 _This particular change log mostly covers info in this read me.
 Most folders here each have their own equally fascinating read me file._

+### 2018-05-10 ~ Theo

+AGV
+* Should openings have their own opacity slider?
+* What about every surface type?

 ### 2018-04-02 ~ Theo

 If a functions returns something it's a 'get'